gabrielenava/DynaSoRS/wrappers/idyntree-high-level-wrappers/README.md

 # idyntree high-level-wrappers

-A collection of Matlab functions that wraps the functionalities of the iDyntree class `KinDynComputations`.
+A collection of Matlab functions that wraps the functionalities of (mainly) the iDyntree class `KinDynComputations`.

-## List of available wrappers

 For further information on the single wrapper, refer to the description included in each function.

-### KinDynComputations class
+## KinDynComputations class

-#### Load the reduced model
+### Load the reduced model

 - [idyn_loadReducedModel](idyn_loadReducedModel.m)

-#### Retrieve data from the model
+### Retrieve data from the model

 - [idyn_getJointPos](idyn_getJointPos.m)
 - [idyn_getJointVel](idyn_getJointVel.m)